This is the multi-page printable view of this section. Click here to print.

 | Resource Name | Listener name |

 - Click the All Services > Networking > Load Balancer menu.
-You will be navigated to the Load Balancer’s Service Home page.
+Navigate to the Load Balancer’s Service Home page.

-- On the Service Home page, click the Load Balancer menu.
-You will be navigated to the Load Balancer List page.
+- From the Service Home page, click the Load Balancer menu.
+You will be taken to the Load Balancer list page.

-- On the Load Balancer List page, click the resource for which you want to view detailed information.
-You will be navigated to the Load Balancer Detail page.
+- On the Load Balancer List page, click the resource you want to view details for.
+You will be taken to the Load Balancer Details page.

-- On the Load Balancer Detail page, click the Connected Resources tab.
+- On the Load Balancer Details page, click the Connected Resources tab.

-- On the Listener Detail page, click the Edit icon on the Routing Rules item.
-The Modify Routing Rules popup window will open.
+- On the Listener Details page, click the Edit icon of the Routing Rules item.
+The Edit Routing Rules popup window opens.

-- Modify routing rules according to the routing action, then click the OK button.
+- After modifying the routing rule according to the routing action, click the Confirm button.

-- Host Header: Modify request host and LB Server Group (can add up to 20)
+- Host header: Modify request host and LB server group (up to 20 additions possible)

-- Protocol/Port: Cannot modify (only HTTP → HTTPS redirection possible)
+- Protocol/Port: cannot be modified (only HTTP → HTTPS redirection is allowed)

 Table.
 Listener routing rule modification items